nais/handbook/docs/README.md

 To get you started we recommend that you familiarize yourself with our [manifest](welcome/nais-manifest-eng.md).
 The guiding principals that define the how, the what, and the why we do the things that we do.

-So now that have you have memorized the the manifest and documentation we can get into it all:
+So now that have you have memorized the manifest and documentation we can get into it all.